-necessary to accomplish something.
-Stakeholders consider tax to be a cost to the business as it allows the business to carry on its operation, though tax paid in some circumstances is not allowed as a deductible expense in strict legal parlance.
+"Responsibility" refers to the act of being responsible, blamed, or credited for something.
+21 In addition, it necessary to accomplish something.20 Stakeholders consider tax to be a cost to the business as it allows the business to carry on its operation, though tax paid in some circumstances is not allowed as a deductible expense in strict legal parlance.
 However, considering tax as a part of cost makes it possible for the company to implement cost-cutting and management strategies together taking into account tax planning considerations.
 Further, tax savings has also emerged as a tool for enhancing shareholder returns.
 Nevertheless, while going through the process of cost management, a particular focus is placed on accounting standards.
-The costs that are paid for the perpetuity of its operation in relation to the infrastructure (relating to Corporation, Financial, Social, and Regulatory) in some jurisdictions are also included in the costing component of the taxes that a business must pay.
+The costs that are paid for the perpetuity of its operation in relation to the infrastructure (relating to Corporation, Financial, also included in the costing component of the taxes that a business must pay.
 This is a linked type of taxation in which various members of an enterprise pay fairly for the services and operation of the enterprise.
-Thus, tax as cost for businesses can entail the characteristic of "quid pro quo" i.e., tax in consideration for the sound infrastructure for businesses to function.
+Thus, tax as cost for businesses can entail the characteristic of "quid pro quo" i.e., tax in consideration for the sound infrastructure for